panva/jose/docs/README.md

 #### `key.kty`

 Returns the key's JWK Key Type Parameter.
-'EC', 'RSA' or 'oct' for the respective supported key types
+'EC', 'RSA' or 'oct' for the respective supported key types.

 - `<string>`